divvungiellatekno/giellalt.uit.no/infra/BuildingTheVoikkoExtensionForLibreOffice.md

+# Building The Voikko Extension For LibreOffice

-# Gory details - how to compile hfst-ospell and libvoikko as static universal binaries
+Gory details - how to compile hfst-ospell and libvoikko as static universal binaries

 **NB!** This documentation is likely outdated, and should be taken as a guide to new efforts only.
 Please update the document as necessary when building the extension again.